andrewcroft19/MessageApp/README.md

 ## Startup Instructions
 1. Clone this repository.
 2. Open command prompt in the MessagesApp directory.
-3. Run npm install to install all dependancies.
+3. Run "npm install" to install all dependancies.
-4. Add the .env file to the MessageApp directory.
-This was provided seperately from this repository.
-5. Run npm start.
+4. Run "cp .env.example .env".
+5. Open the created .env file and fill in the DB_USERNAME and DB_PASSWORD fields with the provided database username and password.
+6. Run "npm start".

 ## Unit Test Run Instructions
 1. After first cloning the project run npx jest --init in a command prompt in the MessagesApp directory.